Dunellen, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 17.82 mi of roadways, of which 14.29 mi were maintained by the municipality, 2.48 mi by Middlesex County and 1.05 mi by the New Jersey Department of Transportation.

 No Interstate or U.S. highways serve Dunellen directly.
 The most prominent roads passing through the borough include New Jersey Route 28 and County Route 529.

 Public transportation

-The Dunellen station offers NJ Transit service on the Raritan Valley Line.
+Commuter rail service is available at the Dunellen station.
 There is a ticket office open only during morning rush hour and a small waiting area at this stop.
 There are now automated ticket machines located next to the office.
 A simple station, there are two tracks with two small side platforms.
 The station is located on a high embankment.
+Service on the Raritan Valley Line, with most trains terminating at Newark Penn Station, where passengers are able to transfer to other NJ Transit service using a combined ticket or PATH and Amtrak to New York City.
+A limited number of weekday trains continue directly to New York Penn Station.

 NJ Transit bus service is provided on the 113 and 114 routes to the Port Authority Bus Terminal in Midtown Manhattan, with local service on the 59, 65 and 66 routes.

 Suburban Transit offers service between Dunellen and Atlantic City on its 700 route.